 Three Words Lakefront Property Owners Should Know

-If you are a lakefront property owner, here are three words that you should know if you are concerned about managing the lakeweeds on your shoreline.
-If you are trying to kill lake weeds by using a LakeMat or aquatic herbicides, it is important that you understand the following three terms.
+If you are a lakefront property owner, here are three words that you should know if you are concerned about managing the lake weeds on your shoreline.

 Defined as “Relating to the bottom of a sea or lake or to the organisms that live there.”
 It’s commonly used interchangeably with “lake bottom.”
 More specifically, it’s most often used to refer to the lake bottom near shore, where most plants, fish and wildlife are concentrated.